TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_07_troubleshooting.md

 **NARRATION:**
 > "Errors are frustrating but fixable.
 Remember:
+>
 > - Read error messages carefully - they usually point to the problem
 > - Undo recent changes to find what broke
 > - Use version control to compare working vs broken states
 > - Ask for help when needed
+>
+> Every error you solve teaches you something.
+That's how you grow as a ROM hacker.
 >
 > That's the complete tutorial series!
 You have all the tools to create amazing Dragon Warrior mods.
 >